 Q8: Received orders, jewelry products found problems how to do?

-A8: When you receive an order items, you found that the goods has quality, damage, loss or do not like it and other issues.
+A8: When you receive an order item, you found that the goods have quality, damage, loss or do not like it and other issues.
 You can contact us the first time.
-After we confirm, to provide free return or full refund.
+After we confirm, provide the free return or full refund.

 What quality of diamonds do you offer?

-Our signature mix of diamonds is a standard mix VS and SI diamonds, which we label the “VS-SI” Diamonds Mix.
-We have this mix of VS-SI by default, unless requested otherwise.
+Our signature mix of diamonds is a standard mix of VS and SI diamonds, which we label the “VS-SI” Diamonds Mix.
+We have this mix of VS-SI by default unless requested otherwise.
 Diamond upgrade options are available for a fee upon request.

-For those who want a higher quality in their diamonds, we offer “VS+”, our premium mix including diamonds of VS qualities or better.
-For those who demand the best of their diamond qualities, our Prestige “VVS+” Diamond Mix is also available, which contain strictly VVS diamonds in the mix.
+For those who want higher quality in their diamonds, we offer “VS+”, our premium mix including diamonds of VS qualities or better.
+For those who demand the best of their diamond qualities, our Prestige “VVS+” Diamond Mix is also available, which contains strictly VVS diamonds in the mix.